-Biofuels is established in N.D.C.C 17-03 to provide interest buydown to qualified North Dakota businesses which are defined as biodiesel and ethanol production facilities, and livestock operations.
-The maximum interest buydown per borrower for each eligible use is \$500,000 for a biodiesel or ethanol project, and \$250,000 for a livestock operation.
+Biofuels is established in N.D.C.C 17-03 to provide interest buydown to qualified North Dakota businesses which are defined as biodiesel, ethanol, and green diesel production facilities, and livestock operations.
+The maximum interest buy-down per borrower for each eligible use is \$500,000 for a biodiesel, ethanol, or green diesel project, and \$250,000 for a livestock operation.
 The Biofuels PACE Loan Program does not require a community interest buy down match or job creation.
 Recipients of Biofuels PACE are not eligible for regular PACE or Flex PACE funds.